labsyspharm/DRIAD/README.md

         "TFPT", "TXNDC17", "USP47", "VWC2", "XRN1", "ZBTB5")
  ```

-A list of one or more gene sets can then be provided to `evalGeneSets()` together with the classification task and the correpsonding pairing of samples for cross-validation.
+A list of one or more gene sets can be provided to `evalGeneSets()` together with the classification task and the correpsonding pairing of samples for cross-validation.
 For example, let's give the gene set above a name and evaluate it on our first classification task (A-vs-C in MSBB36) against 100 background sets:

 ``` r
 evalGeneSets( list("Allen, et al."=gs), task1, pairs1, 100 )